ColeLab/ColeAnticevicNetPartition/README.md

 More info on the cortical parcels is available in the main and supplemental documents released as part of the main Glasser2016 publication (e.g., details in Table 1 of the Supplementary Neuroanatomical Results document, page 81):
 Glasser, Matthew F, Timothy S Coalson, Emma C Robinson, Carl D Hacker, John Harwell, Essa Yacoub, Kamil Ugurbil, et al. (2016).
 "A Multi-Modal Parcellation of Human Cerebral Cortex."
 Nature, July. doi:10.1038/nature18933. http://www.nature.com/doifinder/10.1038/nature18933

+Evidence that the CIFTI format used here (combining cortical surface with subcortical volume data) is superior to prior methods:
+Coalson, T.S., Van Essen, D.C., Glasser, M.F., 2018.
+The impact of traditional neuroimaging methods on the spatial localization of cortical areas.
+Proc Natl Acad Sci USA 115, E6356–E6365. https://doi.org/10.1073/pnas.1801582115

 Software versions this release was tested on:
 Connectome Workbench 1.3.2, MATLAB R2014b, and Python 2.7